Unicorn (finance): Company buyouts

-Many unicorns were created through buyouts from large public companies.
+Many unicorns were created through buyouts by large public companies.
 In a low-interest-rate and slow-growth environment, many companies like Apple, Meta, and Google focus on acquisitions instead of focusing on capital expenditures and development of internal investment projects.
 Some large companies would rather bolster their businesses through buying out established technology and business models rather than creating it themselves.

-Increase of private capital available
+Increase in private capital available

-The average age of a technology company before it goes public is 11 years, as opposed to an average life of four years back in 1999.
-This new dynamic stems from the increased amount of private capital available to unicorns and the passing of the U.S.'s Jumpstart Our Business Startups (JOBS) Act in 2012, which increased by a factor of four the number of shareholders a company can have before it has to disclose its financials publicly.
+The average age of a technology company before it goes public is 11 years, as opposed to an average life of 4 years back in 1999.
+This new dynamic stems from the increased amount of private capital available to unicorns and the passing of the US's Jumpstart Our Business Startups (JOBS) Act in 2012, which increased by a factor of four the number of shareholders a company can have before it has to disclose its financials publicly.
 The amount of private capital invested in software companies has increased three-fold from 2013 to 2015.

 Prevent IPO

-Through many funding rounds, companies do not need to go through an initial public offering (IPO) to obtain a capital or a higher valuation; they can just go back to their investors for more capital.
+Through many funding rounds, companies do not need to go through an initial public offering (IPO) to obtain capital or a higher valuation; they can just go back to their investors for more capital.
 IPOs also run the risk of devaluation of a company if the public market thinks a company is worth less than its investors.
 A few recent examples of this situation were Square, best known for its mobile payments and financial services business, and Trivago, a popular German hotel search engine, both of which were priced below their initial offer prices by the market.

 This was because of the severe over-valuation of both companies in the private market by investors and venture capital firms.
 The market did not agree with both companies' valuations, and therefore, dropped the price of each stock from their initial IPO range.
 Investors and startups may choose to avoid an IPO due to increased regulations.
 Regulations like the Sarbanes–Oxley Act have implemented more stringent regulations following several bankruptcy cases in the U.S. market that many of these companies want to avoid.

 Technological advances

 Startups have capitalized on the rapid growth of new technology to obtain unicorn status.
 With the advent of social media and access to millions utilizing this technology to gain massive economies of scale, startups have the ability to expand their business faster than ever.
-New innovations in technology including mobile smartphones, P2P platforms, and cloud computing with the combination of social media applications has aided in the growth of unicorns.